DMOZ Open Directory

 “The Open Directory follows in the footsteps of some of the most important editor/contributor projects of the 20th century.
 Just as the Oxford English Dictionary became the definitive word on words through the efforts of volunteers, the Open Directory follows in its footsteps to become the definitive catalog of the Web.”

-But things have changed a lot since DMOZ began in the mid 1990s.
-Since then, Google came along with very relevant search results, and they were kind enough to show the other engines how to produce such relevant results.
-That caused dramatic improvements, to the extent that top search engines have been able to provide very relevant search results for some time, and they provide a lot more of them than DMOZ is able to do.
+Since then, Google has provided very relevant search results, and they were kind enough to show other engines how to produce similar results.
+That caused dramatic improvements, to the extent that top search engines have been able to provide very relevant search results for some time.
+They also offer a lot more of them than DMOZ can.

-One reason is that the Web has grown at a much faster pace than was perhaps anticipated, and the DMOZ editors simply can’t keep up.
-Another reason is that there are simply not enough editors who are adding sites to the directory.
-At the time of writing, the DMOZ front page boasts 69,412 editors, but that is the number of editors that they’ve had since the beginning, and most of them are no longer there.
+One reason is that the Web has grown at a much faster pace than was perhaps anticipated, and the DMOZ editors can’t keep up.
+Another reason is that there aren’t enough editors adding sites to the directory.
+At the time of writing, the DMOZ front page boasts 69,412 editors, but that is the number of editors they have had since the beginning, and most of them are no longer there.

 About The Author

 Article by Phil Craven of WebWorkShop.
-Phil is well-known in the world of webmasters and search engine optimization and his views have been sought and published by various online and offline publications.
+Phil is well-known in the world of web admins and search engine optimization, and his views have been sought and published by various online and offline publications.

 Comment (1)